 Anemia is life threatening if there is more than 40% loss of total body volume.
-These patients should receive packed RBC transfusions for stabilization as soon as possible, especially if there are underlying cardiac or pulmonary comorbidities.
+These patients should receive packed red blood cell (RBC) transfusions for stabilization as soon as possible, especially if there are underlying cardiac or pulmonary comorbidities.
 A reticulocyte count, ferritin, and peripheral smear should be obtained before transfusion, if possible, as this makes subsequent workup more accurate.
 Dilutional, or consumptive, coagulopathy from tissue injury may result from the decrease of platelets and coagulation factors (factor V, factor VIII, and fibrinogen) in massive transfusions and must be corrected by the addition of these factors.

 Generally, healthy individuals tolerate extreme anemia well, with cardiovascular status being the major limiting factor.
 The landmark TRICC study showed that, in hemodynamically stable patients without active bleeding, Hb levels between 7 and 9 g/dL were well tolerated with equivalent or lower mortality/morbidity outcomes compared with a liberal transfusion trigger of <10 g/dL.
-It is generally recommended that determination of transfusion requirements be based upon severity of illness parameters rather than arbitrary Hb levels.
+It is generally recommended that determination of transfusion requirements are based upon severity of illness parameters rather than arbitrary Hb levels.
 Clinical guidelines from the AABB (formerly known as the American Association of Blood Banks) suggest a restrictive transfusion threshold of 7 g/dL in hospitalized hemodynamically stable patients, and 8 g/dL in those undergoing orthopedic or cardiac surgeries, or with pre-existing cardiovascular disease, unless there is an underlying acute coronary syndrome, severe thrombocytopenia, or chronic transfusion dependence.
 Transfusion thresholds in ischemic coronary artery disease and resuscitation of septic shock remain controversial.

 Causes of acute hemorrhage include trauma (such as gunshot wounds, major fractures, and crush injuries), acute gastrointestional (GI) bleeding, rupture of a vascular aneurysm (especially abdominal aortic aneurysm), and recent surgery.
 Rapid evaluation, identification, and control of bleeding are essential before any further workup.
 Dilution does not occur acutely, so hemoglobin (Hb) and hematocrit levels do not provide an accurate reflection of the degree of blood loss and anemia.
 Perfusion to critical organs must be maintained through early goal-directed therapy, including crystalloid volume resuscitation (using 2-4 times the estimated volume of blood loss), blood pressure support, and tissue perfusion.